Spurs vs. Thunder prediction, odds, time: 2025 NBA Christmas Day picks from proven model

 SportsLine's model simulated OKC Thunder vs. San Antonio Spurs 10,000 times and revealed its 2025 NBA Christmas Day picks

 The San Antonio Spurs will look to win the season series against the defending NBA champion Oklahoma City Thunder when they meet in a key Western Conference matchup on Christmas Day.
-The Spurs defeated Oklahoma City 130-110 on Tuesday in San Antonio.
+The Spurs defeated Oklahoma City 130-110 on Tuesday in San Antonio after also ending OKC's 16-game win streak in the NBA Cup semis.
 The Spurs (22-7), who lead the Southwest Division, are 10-5 on the road this season.
-The Thunder (26-4), who lead the Northwest Division, are 14-0 on their home field.
+The Thunder (26-4), who lead the Northwest Division, are 14-0 on their home court.

-Tipoff from Paycom Center in Oklahoma City is set for 2:30 p.m.
+Tipoff from Paycom Center in Oklahoma City, Okla., is set for 2:30 p.m.
 ET.
-The Spurs lead the all-time series 104-89, including both meetings this season.
+The Spurs lead the all-time series 104-89.
 OKC is a 9.5-point favorite in the latest Spurs vs. Thunder odds from SportsLine consensus, while the over/under for total points scored is 235.5.
 Before making any Thunder vs. Spurs picks, check out the NBA predictions and betting advice from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $200 in bonus bets if your $5+ bet wins: